cberner/redb/README.md

 ## Status
 redb is undergoing active development, and should be considered beta quality.
-The file format is stable, but redb has not been widely deployed in production systems (to my knowledge, atleast).
+The file format is stable, but redb has not been widely deployed in production systems (at least to my knowledge).

 ## Features
 * Zero-copy, thread-safe, `BTreeMap` based API